 - The fundamentals of intellectual property laws and how it applies to patent and trade mark litigation.

 Language of Instruction

-The course is part of the M.Sc. program in intellectual property law.
+This course is part of the M.Sc. program in intellectual property law.
 Other students are welcome.
-However, the instructor may limit the number of other students.
-There are no prerequisites for students in the M.Sc. program in intellectual property law.
-Other students: basic course in intellectual property law.
+However, the professor may limit the number of other students.
+There are no pre-requisites for students in the M.Sc. program in intellectual property law.
+Other students: Immaterial- och konkurrensrätt or similar basic course in intellectual property law.

 Evaluation and Examination

-Written examination, which is based on the literature (including lectures), and term paper.
+Written examination (80 % of the grade), which is based on the literature (including lectures), term paper (20 % of the grade).

 The students are also expected to learn the contents of lecture notes.
 The lecture notes will be made available during the course on the website.